markusmoenig/SignedLua/README.md

 We then execute the object with the material index and the options we want to pass.

-The bounding box is created by passing two vec3, the first one with the left, bottom and front coordinate of the box and the second with the right, top and back coordinate.
-The third argument is the rotation of the bbox which is here just a 0 vector.
+The bounding box is created by passing three vec3, the first one is the position (or center) of the bbox, the second parameter is the size.
+The third parameter is the rotation of the bbox which is here just a 0 vector (and could be omitted).

-As with the modules, selecting an object will show it's source code and clicking the "build" button will build the preview of the object.
-Examining the source code of objects is a good way to learn more about *Signed* (and Lua if you are not yet familiar with the language).
+As with the modules, selecting an object will show it's source code and clicking the "Build" button will build the preview of the object.
+Examining the source code of object's is a good way to learn more about *Signed* (and Lua if you are not yet familiar with the language).

 ## Materials